Sustainable procurement

 Supplier Code of Conduct

-Supplier Speak up
+Speak up policy

-Supplier sustainability performance
+Supplier performance

-For many years bpost has identified EcoVadis as a partner to conduct individual sustainability performance assessments of our suppliers.
+For many years we have identified EcoVadis as a partner to conduct individual sustainability performance assessments of our suppliers.
 EcoVadis assesses the sustainability performance of specific suppliers on four themes: environment; labour and human rights; ethics; and sustainable procurement.
 The methodology effectively verifies and ensures compliance of our key and high risk suppliers with the principles in the Supplier Code of Conduct.
-These assessments give us the needed insights in a way we can continuously improve sustainability of our supply chain.
-Working this way increases transparency and standardizes reporting and leads to more sustainable practices with our suppliers.

 Each key or high risk supplier is requested to have an EcoVadis scorecard (or equivalent), and a score of at least 45.
-We expect our suppliers to annually update their assessment and share their scores with bpost.
+We expect our suppliers to annually update their assessment and share their scores with us.
 Suppliers that do not meet the benchmark are requested to improve their sustainability overall performance.
 We offer support to suppliers in setting up an improvement plan that is useful and of added value to achieve this goal.
 In the long term the aim is to continuously improve sustainability performance of our supply chain.

 Admitting what we don’t know and where we can improve brings us one step closer to closing the gap.
 That’s why we’ve partnered up with several organizations that advance sustainable procurement to constantly supply us with new and innovative ways of improving our current processes.